Marcobruni01/ACTAM-Project/README.md

 - **Keyboard**: Offers melodic sounds with up to 4 selectable timbres per environment.

 #### Custom Environments
-Users can add their own custom environment by:
+User can add their own custom environment by:
 1. Uploading a folder containing audio files.
 2. Modifying the accompanying JSON file to define the new environment.
 3. Alternatively, the folder can be added to Dropbox, and the link to the folder can be referenced in the JSON file.